 What causes a person to slip and fall?

 Most people think that the person who fell caused the accident.
-Qualified lawyers who have handled hundreds of slip and fall accidents know better.
+Qualified slip and fall lawyers who have handled hundreds of ice and snow accidents know better.
 There are ten common causes of ice and snow-related slip and fall accidents.

 The 10 Common Causes of Slip & Fall Accidents

 - Frozen water (ice or snow) is a lubricant that reduces or eliminates the normal friction of a walking surface.
 The lubrication causes the surface to become slippery and dangerous.

 - Underlying defects concealed by snow so that cracked or elevated sidewalk slabs are not visible.
 Also surface depressions such as potholes become filled with water that freezes and become like an ice skating rink.

 - Man-made hazards such as downspouts from roof gutters that pour onto sidewalks.